-Further information on cultural heritage and outcomes of consultation with Traditional Owners are contained in Volume 1 Chapter 15 Cultural heritage and Volume 2 Appendix L Cultural heritage.
+Further information on cultural heritage and outcomes of consultation with Traditional Owners are contained in NGBR Project EIS Volume 1 Chapter 15 Cultural heritage and Volume 2 Appendix L Cultural heritage.
+Indigenous cultural heritage on the NGBR Project realignment is assessed in Volume 2 Appendix C NGBR Project realignment report, and the cultural heritage technical addendum provided as Appendix F of that report.